pact-foundation/pact_broker/docs/EXTENDING_LOGGING.md

 context provider at the moment each entry is logged, so work that runs long after the original request reports whatever span is genuinely active instead of resurrecting a closed trace.

+## Trace correlation and OpenTelemetry

+The Pact Broker never starts a trace, and never reads `traceparent` from an inbound request.
+The built-in `:trace` context provider only reads whichever span OpenTelemetry reports as currently active, and contributes nothing when the OpenTelemetry gems are not loaded.

+Distributed tracing - continuing a caller's trace, and parenting spans correctly
+- is therefore the embedding application's responsibility.
+Install and configure `opentelemetry-sdk` along with Rack instrumentation, and the `trace_id`, `span_id` and `trace_flags` tags start appearing on log entries with no further wiring.
+This applies to async work too: a background job reports the span that is active when it runs.

+Request correlation is independent of all of this.
+The `request_id` tag is always present, whether or not OpenTelemetry is in use.
+It is taken from the inbound `X-Request-Id` header, falling back to `X-Correlation-Id`, and is generated when neither is present or the supplied value is not a safe token.
+The resolved value is returned in the `x-request-id` response header, and is propagated to background jobs and after-reply callbacks.